 - While serving as Ohio’s Attorney General, Mike DeWine shut down a nursing home in Zanesville based on a video from “granny cams” installed in response to numerous complaints of abuse and neglect there.
 No warrant was required because every resident whose treatment was recorded had consented to the surveillance (either personally or through a guardian).

-All of these cases occurred prior to the COVID pandemic before families were barred from visiting with their loved ones in person inside the home.
+All of these cases occurred before the COVID pandemic, before families were barred from visiting with their loved ones in person inside the home.
 However, although COVID might have been expected to prompt regulations pertaining to electronic surveillance, there is no universal law governing what families can and can’t do in their efforts to ensure the health and safety of their loved ones.

 The Laws that Are on the Books

 Neither Ohio nor federal law specifically regulates video surveillance in nursing homes.
 In 1987, the federal Nursing Home Reform Act was introduced to ensure that residents received quality care.
 The Act established required services, including periodic assessments and a comprehensive care plan for each resident, designed to meet residents’ needs.

 The Act also established a “Residents’ Bill of Rights,” including a right to privacy and a right to be treated with dignity.
 Ohio has adopted a residents’ bill of rights, Ohio Revised Code §3721.13, which includes these rights.
 These rights cannot be waived or surrendered under any circumstances.